Git-Balance/tiny-renderer-tutorial/log/log.md

 - Renamed `display/` to `log/`
 - Created a `.gitignore`
 - Moved the test files to a separate repository
+    - Just to clarify, the test files are things to test new features, not tests to see if the code is working correctly.
+It was moved out of this repository because of their unnecessary and distracting nature (for example, this project should not have random Python scripts lying around)
+    - Instead of just deleting them, I moved them to a new directory on my computer
 - Created `log.md` to host this diary of progress
 - Cleared `README.md`
     - Later it will be rewritten to more accurately describe the current state of the project and have a general guide on compiling the project